vanesamarar/LING575-Crisis-Response/README.md

 1. Configure environmental variables
 2. Create Google Cloud account and get API key
-3. Create Azure account and get API key and endpoint These are outlined in greater detail down below
+3. Create Azure account and get API key and endpoint

 Configure your API credentials in a .env file.
-If you are only using one API key per provider, modify the script accordingly (e.g., removing _2):
+If you are only using one API key per provider, modify the relevant scripts accordingly (e.g., removing {key}_2 from .env and translation scripts outlined below):

 ```bash
 $ GOOGLE_APPLICATION_CREDENTIALS_1=""